michaelyatco/choredoor/progression-markdowns/ChoreDoor6.md

 if(!currentlyPlaying)
 ```

-Task: The second bug is only noticed after a player completes one round.
-If a player clicks the `startButton` to play a new round, each `doorImage.src` value resets to a closed door image again but nothing happens if you click on the door this time.
-This error occurs because the `currentlyPlaying` variable was set to `false` in the `gameOver()` function.
-This variable needs to be reset back to `true` when a new round is called.

-Within the `startRound()` function, add the `currentlyPlaying` variable and set it to `true`.

 Congratulations!
 You've successfully built your first Milestone Project and created a fun interactive game utilizing your __HTML__, __CSS__, and __JavaScript__ knowledge.
 Be proud of how far you've come.
-If you feel like taking this project to the next level (ie. adding more flourish to the __HTML__ and __CSS__, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the __Next Steps__ section of this Milestone Project.
+If you feel like taking this project to the next level (ie. adding more flourish to the __HTML__ and __CSS__, score keeping, determining highest winning streak, etc.), you're invited to take on the challenges presented in the __Next Steps__ section of this Milestone Project.